mpottebaum/rscy-g/README.md

   - cooler `Dopness` representation
 - e2e tests
   - probs [playwright](https://playwright.dev/) but who knows
+- cache some of these db calls yo we're reading dev like crazy right now y'all
+  - you know what -> this is probably a mad decent use case for RSCs let's go

 ![L.A.
 Lakers Legends Kareem Abdul-Jabbar, Shaquille O'Neal, George Mikan](/the-dopness/static/pics/lakeys.jpg)